-the Gateway provides options for the following managed Host management styles:
+PC-Duo Gateway provides options for the following managed Host management styles:

-- Workstation-based managed Host management (default), where managed Hosts are displayed as workstations in the Gateway Administrator and the Master.
-With this approach, you can specify remote control access policies for individual Host computers, groups of Host computers, or all Host computers. - ◆ Logged-in user-based managed Host management, where managed Hosts may be displayed both as workstations and as logged-in users in the Gateway Administrator and the Master.
+- ◆ Workstation-based managed Host management (default), where managed Hosts are displayed as workstations in the PC-Duo Gateway Administrator and PC-Duo Master.
+With this approach, you can specify remote control access policies for individual Host computers, groups of Host computers, or all Host computers. - ◆ Logged-in user-based managed Host management, where managed Hosts may be displayed both as workstations and as logged-in users in the PC-Duo Gateway Administrator and PC-Duo Master.
 With this approach, you can specify remote control access policies for managed Host computers based on which user is logged in to them.